ashutrip/k8tutorial_oracleiaas/README.md

 This step we will configure 4 hosts.
 Hosts can be configured as Virtual Hosts or Bare Metal host.
 This demonstration is using 2 OCPU shape for nodes.
 Master node is running only on one instance and worker nodes are running on 3 different virtual machines spread across different availability domain to provide high availability.

-1. Follow steps mentioned ![Launch your first Instance] https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Reference/overviewworkflow.htm
+1. Follow steps mentioned [Launch your first Instance] https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Reference/overviewworkflow.htm
 2. Configure Block Storage for each individual hosts
 3. By now should have 4 Host machines (K8_MASTER, K8_WRK_1_AD1, K8_WRK_2_AD2, and K8_WRK_3_AD3) up and running?
 3. User Private Key created in step 1 to log into each virtual hosts and run below commands.
-	- Run <b>sudo yum update –y<b> on all machines
+	- Run <b>sudo yum update –y</b> on all machines
 	- Disable and stop firewall service.
 This is to enable intercommunication between master node and worker nodes. sudo systemctl disable firewalld && systemctl stop firewalld
 4. Go to Virtual Cloud Network Security list and open below to open ports  for VCN CIDR block